City of Glendale decides not to renew operations agreement with Arizona Coyotes

 In addition to the arena, that area is already home to Westgate Entertainment District, State Farm Stadium, Topgolf, and Desert Diamond West Valley Casino.
 State Farm Stadium is set to host Super Bowl LVII in 2023.

-In the last year, Glendale has announced a few major project development projects for the area.
+In the last year, Glendale has announced a few major development projects for the area.

 Crystal Lagoons Island Resort is proposed to be a 46-acre entertainment hub with a 10-acre lagoon, restaurants, hotels, attractions, and Mattel Adventure Park, which will be home to a Hot Wheels roller coaster, indoor go-karts, and a Thomas & Friends indoor theme park.